Diagonal entropy in many-body systems: Volume effect and quantum phase transitions: Formulation of DE and quantum phase transitions

-\emph{Introduction.}--- A quantum phase transition may occur as a parameter in the Hamiltonian of a many-body system varies at zero temperature.
-Over the past years, many types of quantum properties of ground states, in particular quantum entanglement and other non-classical correlations, have been successful in distinguishing different quantum phases, see, for example, Refs. \cite{VedralRMP,AmicoNature,Nielsen,Vidal,Korepin,FanPRL,Latorre,Cardy,Wilczek,Klich,Refael,JianCui,Alcaraz,Moore,exp1,exp2,exp3,exp4}.
-Intuitively, it is because of that a highly entangled ground state plays a central role for a large variety of collective quantum phenomena.
-Therefore, it is believed that different quantum phenomena might be identified by the characteristics of the entanglement or other non-classical quantum correlations of the ground state and fields.
-Additionally, the profoundly entangled ground state can also embrace topological entanglement entropy on occasions, which characterizes the global feature of the topologically order for the system \cite{Kitaev,WenXG}.
+A quantum phase transition originating from quantum fluctuations may occur at zero temperature.
+Over the past years, many types of quantum properties of ground states (GSs), in particular quantum entanglement and quantum coherence among other non-classical correlations, have been successful in distinguishing different quantum phases, see, for example, Refs. \cite{VedralRMP,AmicoNature,Nielsen,Vidal,Korepin,FanPRL,Latorre,Cardy,Wilczek,Klich,Refael,JianCui,Alcaraz,Moore,exp3,ChenJJ}.
+It is believed that different quantum phenomena including quantum phase transitions might be identified by the characteristics of the entanglement or other non-classical quantum correlations of the GSs and fields.
+Entanglement entropy (EE) thus has been extensively studied for many-body systems, especially when area law applies \cite{arealaw,ZanardiArea,PlenioArea,Hastings,Cirac}.
+Additionally, the profoundly entangled GS can also embrace topological EE on occasions, which characterizes the global feature of the topological order for the system where the sub-leading term of EE for topologically ordered state can lead to topological EE \cite{Kitaev,WenXG}.
+Our goal is to find the connection between quantum phase transitions and the quantum characteristic behavior of DE in analogy to yet beyond that of EE, thus establishing DE as a powerful tool to investigate various quantum phenomena.